scarpazza/home-assistant-konnected-tutorial/README.md

 You need to create at least the control panel card.
 In the example figure below, it's the one called "Home Alarm" in the left column.

 In addition to that, I recommend you create a history card that tracks the alarm state in the last 24 hours, displaying it against your presence at home.
 In the example below, I chart alarm status against me and my wife's presence at home.
 Presence here is detected via Zone and mobile phone sensors.

-If you don't have your Home Assistant phone app configured yet, I recommend you go configure it now, and definitely before you get to Step 7, where you will create "smart" automations.
+If you don't have your Home Assistant phone app configured yet, I recommend you go configure it now, and definitely before you get to Step 8, during which you will create "smart" automations.

 You should also create entity cards depicting the state of the individual sensors, and sensor groups.
 You'll be using them at least once during the walkaround, but I find it useful to see what's going on in the house.